 Why do this problem?

-This problem encourages students to think about the properties of numbers.
-It could be used to consolidate work on linear sequences.
-The interactivity encourages learners to begin the problem experimentally before working more theoretically as they engage with the main ideas.
+This problem encourages students to think about the properties of numbers, including divisibility and remainders.
+It may help students gain a deeper understanding of linear sequences (and perhaps quadratic sequences if they explore Level 2 and 3).
+The interactivity encourages students to begin the problem experimentally before working more theoretically as they engage with the main

-"Did anyone find examples where two or more lights switched on simultaneously?"
+"Did anyone find examples where two or more (level 1) lights switched on simultaneously?"

-"Our challenge now is to determine how to turn on two lights (or more) simultaneously, if we know the rules for each individual light."
+"Our challenge now is to determine how to turn on two (level 1) lights (or more) simultaneously, if we know the rules for each individual light."